 Assistant Professor, Dept of Psychiatry, University of Toronto

 Director of Research, Centre for Faculty Development

-Assistant Professor, Dept of Speech-Language Pathology, University of Toronto
+Associate Professor, Dept of Speech-Language Pathology, University of Toronto

 Assistant Professor, Occupational Therapy, Rehabilitation Medicine, University of Alberta